 Prime Minister Narendra Modi will interact with chief ministers via video conference on April 27 morning on the way ahead in the fight against coronavirus, official sources said on Wednesday.

-In the last interaction on April 11, several chief ministers had recommended extension of the 21-day lockdown by two weeks, which was slated to end on April 14 earlier.
+In the last interaction on April 11, several chief ministers had recommended an extension of the 21-day lockdown by two weeks, which was slated to end on April 14 earlier.

 On April 14, the prime minister announced that the lockdown is being extended till May 3.

 Before the lockdown was announced on March 24, Modi had interacted with the chief ministers on March 20 to discuss ways and means to check the spread of coronavirus.